• Adobe Commerce (Magento)

 Cache Management page

-By enabling this setting, checkout and order processing email notifications are handled as background processes.
-To enable this feature, go to Stores > Settings > Configuration > Sales > Sales Emails > General Settings > Asynchronous Sending.
+Fix this by enabling async email processing.
+Go to: Stores > Settings > Configuration > Sales > Sales Emails > General Settings > Asynchronous Sending = Enabled

 Asynchronous email notifications